 The use of mentions can appear gratuitous and self-serving when they are misused.
 Don’t tag accounts that are not relevant to the subject of your post.
 For example, if you sell shoes on eBay and you’re tweeting about your products, you wouldn’t add @Zappos.

 Hashtags are for grouping conversations and categorizing content about a topic.
-Like mentions, hashtags are searchable, so you can view what other people are tweeting about, relative to a particular subject.
+Like mentions, hashtags on Twitter and Instagram are searchable, so you can view what other people are tweeting or posting about, relative to a particular subject.
 They reflect what people are talking about and you’ll notice that there are frequently “trending hashtags” when there is an event or tweet that goes viral.

-I like to think of hashtags as adding value by being helpful to Twitter users who are searching for information about a particular topic.
+Hashtags add value by being helpful to users who are searching for information about a particular topic.
 The benefit of the hashtag is that a user can filter their search for the same hashtag simply by tapping or clicking on the #word as it appears within a tweet.

-If you want the maximum exposure for your post, the optimum number of hashtags is 2.
+On Twitter, if you want the maximum exposure for your tweet, the optimum number of hashtags is 2.
 According to research on Twitter hashtags, engagement drops by 17% on posts with 3 or more hashtags.
-(Sendible) You’ll want every click, reply and retweet you can get so this is important to note.
+(Sendible) You’ll want every click, reply, and retweet you can get so this is important to note.

 Be sure to do some research about the hashtags you intend to use if they are not commonly used in your industry.
 You could discover that the same phrase is used by accounts that do not align with your brand’s mission and values.

-There are some great resources around the web to help you fine tune your hashtag strategy.
-Here are two of my favorites:
+There are some great resources around the web to help you fine-tune your hashtag strategy.
+Here are some of my favorites:

-How to Choose a Hashtag from the Twitter blog includes a flow chart which will help you hone in on the best hashtags to use for your brand.
+How to Choose a Hashtag from the Twitter blog includes a flow chart that will help you hone in on the best types of hashtags to use for your brand.

-Mentions and hashtags are an important part of your Twitter strategy.
-Use them thoughtfully and they will increase engagement on your posts, help you get noticed within your niche, and help you develop relationships with others in your industry.
+Using hashtags and mentions thoughtfully will increase engagement on your posts, help you get noticed within your niche, and help you develop relationships with others in your industry.
 If you have any thoughts you’d like to add, please comment below.
 We’d love to hear what’s working for you on social media!